colosseum-wiot/user-documentation/docs/source/container_mgmt/manage_docker_containers.rst

 Secure copy is a version of the unix copy (cp) command that uses the SSH protocol to transfer files between remote machines.
 The scp utility provides a simple means to transfer one or many files between machines, leveraging the security provided by SSH.
 However, if the transfer is interrupted, progress is not saved, and the transfer must be started over from the beginning.

-See the following instructions on how to use SCP: :doc:`File Upload by scp and rsync <file_upload_scp_rsync>`.
+See the following instructions on how to use SCP: :doc:`File Upload by scp and rsync </getting_started/file_upload_scp_rsync>`.

 .. note::
    If needed, users can check the integrity of their file transfer after completion.
-See the following instructions: :doc:`Verifying Integrity of File Transfers <verifying_integrity_of_file_transfers>`.
+See the following instructions: :doc:`Verifying Integrity of File Transfers </container_mgmt/verifying_integrity>`.

 Verifying Image Name
 ~~~~~~~~~~~~~~~~~